 His influences extend from the cartoonist brothers Max and Dave Fleischer to Walt Disney; from Walter Lantz, Bob Clampett, and Ollie Johnston to Tex Avery, Ub Iwerks, Chuck Jones, Friz Freleng, Paul Terry, and the underground comic book artist Robert Crumb, among others.

 Bakshi’s films remain as relevant in today’s society as they ever were.
 For reasons already noted, we continue to face the same age-old problems of race, sexism, drug addiction, corruption, organized crime, gun violence, inequality, and such as many of his characters have experienced — with an ever-increasing lack of faith in our institutions to control or combat them.

 His films have proven especially popular with young adults, now coming of age at a perilous point in our history (and who, ironically, happen to see themselves depicted on the screen); teenagers in love, interracial relationships, kids in trouble leading aimless lives, bigoted mind-sets, and families squabbling and arguing over who-knows-what.

 Bakshi once stated that he came to the animation business at a time when animation was in its death throes.
 The art was dying, he claimed, and he was right.
-He may also have been the catalyst who led the charge in reviving it in the modern era.
+He may also have been the catalyst who led the charge in its revivification during the modern era.

 Always a voracious reader, Bakshi wrote about the people he knew: the blacks, the Puerto Ricans, the Italians, the Jews, and the other ethnicities in his vicinity.
 He had a fondness for their culture, and how different or alike they were from one another.
 Above all, he reveled in their individuality and distinctiveness, their abundant love of life, and most characteristically their music.
 He felt a responsibility to discuss these folks in his work, to talk about their lives, to capture their complexities in timeless of-the-era fashion that still resonates with fans to this day.